 The once Chai Walla Mr. Narendra Modi, who climbed up the ladder to become the Prime Minister of India, is known to be one of the most tech-savvy politicians in the world, who used big data to gain a competitive edge in political campaigns.
 If the sources are to be believed, NaMo had a team of 100 techies and engineers (a model very similar to what Obama had before his elections) slogging themselves day and night, analyzing every bit of data thereby resulting in the making of—“Abki baar Modi Sarkaar”!!
 Even campaigns like ‘Chai pe Charcha’ were a calculated move resulting from this analysis.

-Besides, corporates like IBM, InMobi and SAP had dedicated employees to give real time updates to the party leaders.
+Besides, corporates like IBM, InMobi, and SAP had dedicated employees to give real-time updates to the party leaders.
 Modak Analytics, headed by Aarti Joshi and Milind Chitgupakar, built the world’s largest electoral repository.
-Outbound and inbound communication was continuously monitored and psychographics of 12 crore first time and undecided voters were identified.
+Outbound and inbound communication were continuously monitored and psychographics of 12 crore first time and undecided voters were identified.
 The BJP website also had in-built cookies which recorded the time and in-out movement in/from the website.
 All in all, the fusion of Data Analytics and Social Media helped NaMo to use Customer Value Maximization to influence the 1 billion+ Indians.
 Amazing right?